davmixcool/lumen-apidoc-generator/README.md

 The generator automatically creates a Postman collection file, which you can import to use within your [Postman App](https://www.getpostman.com/apps) for even simpler API testing and usage.

 If you don't want to create a Postman collection, use the `--noPostmanCollection` option, when generating the API documentation.

-As of Laravel 5.3, the default base URL added to the Postman collection will be that found in your Laravel `config/app.php` file.
-This will likely be `http://localhost`.
-If you wish to change this setting you can directly update the url or link this config value to your environment file to make it more flexible (as shown below):

 ```php
 'url' => env('APP_URL', 'http://yourappdefault.app'),